pts/pts-xtiny/README.txt

   $ ls -l a.out
   -rwxr-xr-x 1 pts pts 200 Oct 20 03:15 a.out

+After the `gcc' in the command above almost all gcc flags are supported (and will be passed to gcc).
+Examples of supported flags: -c, -S, -E, -M, -MM, -W..., -f..., -m... .

-If you forget to specify the `-Os' flag to make the compiler optimize for file sie, the `xtiny' wrapper will add it for you.
-Unless you speciy another `-O...' flag, the wrapper also adds some other relevant gcc flags to make the output file even smaller.
+If you forget to specify the `-Os' flag to make the compiler optimize for file size, the `xtiny' wrapper will add it for you.
+Unless you specify another `-O...' flag, the wrapper also adds some other relevant gcc flags to make the output file even smaller.